 And lastly, they have delicious surface interval snacks.
 On most days it’s fresh fruit from the local market.
 But on some days, the snacks are these round Zanzibar donuts.
 My oh my!
 These should come with a disclaimer because you won’t be able to stop after you have one.

-Related Post: Don’t know where to stay in Zanzibar?
+Related Guide: Don’t know where to stay in Zanzibar?
 Get some ideas and tips from our Doubletree by Hilton Zanzibar Hotel review.
 We explain the pros and cons of the resort as well as whether it’s worth the money.

 Overall, we had a lovely time with Spanish Dancer Divers and highly recommend them for diving in Zanzibar.

 Diving Prices in Zanzibar